phalt/react-flask/docs/features.md

 export default Page
 ```

+The template can be customised by setting the `BECKETT_REACT_PAGE_TEMPLATE` environment variable to a path.

 Once this has been generated you are free to go and develop the frontend using any React library you want.

-## Automatic Props for React pages
+## Props for React pages

 As well as the base page, `beckett_page` also generates a `PageProps` interface.
 The response returned by the Flask view are injected as props into this page for you automatically.
 The generated file for the example above looks something like this: